h0tw1r3/h0tw1r3-proxmox_inventory/README.md

   values.
 Proxmox *cluster/resources* and *node configuration* attributes are available for mapping.
 Network interfaces (eg. net0, net1, ...) are indexed under the *net* Array[], and the value is mapped to a Hash.

-> **Token authentication support does not work** with the latest proxmox-api gem release.
-A [patch] has been submitted.

 ## Examples